SIAT-IAT-355/A1-Tableau-Intro/README.md

 - Now that you have explored the dataset, think of **two additional questions** that you can answer using Tableau.
 - For each question:
   - Clearly state the question you want to explore.
-  - Create a visualization to answer that question using Tableau.
+  - Create a visualization to answer that question using Tableau (tip: you might create a few different map visualizations).
   - Write a brief explanation (2-3 sentences) of what your visualization shows and why it’s important or interesting.

 ### 4. Submission Instructions